mcguinness/draft-mcguinness-token-xchg-target-svc-disco/draft-mcguinness-token-exchange-target-service-discovery.md

 : REQUIRED.
 The subject token used as input to discovery.
 The token type is indicated by the `subject_token_type` parameter.

 subject_token_type
 : REQUIRED.
-An identifier, as described in Section 5 of {{RFC8693}}, that indicates the type of the `subject_token` parameter.
-This identifier MUST be registered in the "OAuth Token Type Registry" as defined in Section 5.1 of {{RFC8693}}.
+A string value containing a URI, as described in Section 5 of {{RFC8693}}, that indicates the type of the `subject_token` parameter.
+This identifier MUST be a valid URI, as defined in {{RFC3986}}, and SHOULD be registered in the "OAuth Token Type Registry" as defined in Section 5.1 of {{RFC8693}}.

-The client MAY include additional parameters as defined by the OAuth 2.0 specification or extensions.
+The client MAY include additional parameters as defined by extensions and the authorization server MUST ignore unknown parameters.

 Client authentication MAY be required by the authorization server.
 The means of client authentication are defined by the authorization server and MAY include any method supported by the authorization server, including those defined in Section 2.3 of {{RFC6749}}.
+If client authentication is required by the authorization server but not provided in the request, the authorization server MUST return an error response with the error code `invalid_client` as described in Section 2.2.

 ### Subject Token Processing

 The authorization server MUST process the `subject_token` parameter according to the following rules:

-1. The authorization server MUST validate that the `subject_token_type` parameter indicates a supported token type.
+1. The authorization server MUST validate that the `subject_token` and `subject_token_type` parameters are not empty strings.
+If either parameter is an empty string, the authorization server MUST return an error response with the error code `invalid_request` as described in Section 2.2.

+2. The authorization server MUST validate that the `subject_token_type` parameter is a valid URI per the URI validation requirements specified in Section 2.1.2.
+If the format is invalid (e.g., not a valid absolute URI or URN), the authorization server MUST return an error response with the error code `invalid_request` as described in Section 2.2.

+3. The authorization server MUST determine whether it supports the indicated token type.
+This determination is an implementation decision and MAY be based on the authorization server's capabilities, the `subject_token` value, the authenticated client, or any combination thereof.
+If the `subject_token_type` is not supported by the authorization server for the given context, the authorization server MUST return an error response with the error code `unsupported_token_type` as described in Section 2.2.

-2. The authorization server MUST validate the `subject_token` according to the rules for the indicated token type.
+4. The authorization server MUST validate the `subject_token` according to the rules for the indicated token type.
 The validation process MUST verify:
    * The token is properly formatted for the indicated token type
    * The token's signature (if applicable) is valid and can be verified using the appropriate cryptographic keys
    * The token was issued by a trusted issuer